Heroin Addiction Treatment

 Heroin Addiction Treatment at Promises

 Heroin addiction is devastating for the user and their loved ones.
-Relapse rates are high for heroin users, but with evidence-based heroin addiction treatment and dedication to a long-term relapse prevention plan, recovery is possible.
-We’ve seen it happen.
-We can help.
-Call Promises treatment center to learn more about how we treat heroin addiction: 844-876-5568
+Relapse rates are high for heroin users.
+However, with evidence-based heroin addiction treatment and dedication to a long-term relapse prevention plan, recovery is possible.
+Promises offers comprehensive treatment for heroin addicts.
+We provide substance abuse treatment as well as care for co-occurring mental illness.

 Inpatient Heroin Rehab

-You’ll address the reasons why you abuse heroin in residential treatment.
-Working on some of the issues that lead to substance abuse helps prevent use in the future.
-Some issues that can contribute to substance abuse include:
+Addiction recovery requires you to understand your past.
+In our rehab facility, you’ll address the reasons why you abuse heroin.
+Working on the issues that lead to substance abuse helps prevent heroin use in the future.
+In residential treatment, you’ll discover some issues that can contribute to substance abuse include:

 - Relationship problems stemming from attachment issues

-We’ll work with you to create a treatment plan that addresses these issues.
+Promises offers many treatments for heroin addiction.
+We’ll work with you to come up with the best treatment options for heroin rehab and therapy.
 Approaches we use to treat substance use disorders may include:

 - Individual therapy